ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 ```

-Note that in the J-Ono search tool, the resulting meaning of the "ginuro" definition record would be displayed as `an indication of glaring or staring, typically drawn out and menacing` and the resulting equivalents would be displayed as `fixate, glare, glower, regard, stare, scowl`.

 ## IMAGE FILES
 * Each Image File is in a folder corresponding to its source name
-* All images are 400 pixels by 400 pixels
+* All images are 400x400px with a 50px white-space margin along both the top and bottom of each image
 * Naming convention: `[literal]-[unique id]`
-  * Underscores are used in lieu of spaces in the literal string.
+  * Underscores are used in lieu of spaces in the id string
-  * The `[unique id]` is merely for the convenience of human-readability - it's two or three characters long and has a number part and a letter part - the number differentiates the images by definition and the letter differentiates them by example.
-So an image file with an id of `2c` would be for the third example("c") of the second definition ("2").
+  * The `[unique id]` part of the image file naming convention is merely for the convenience of human-readability - it's typically two characters and has a number part and a letter part - the number differentiates the images by definition and the letter differentiates them by example.
+So an image file with an id of `2c` would be for the third example("c") of the second definition ("2")